 This therapy is based on the principles of social learning theory and views unhealthy and addictive behavior as functionally related to serious problems in the person’s life.
 It suggests that addressing this combination of problems will prove more effective than focusing only on the addictive behavior.
 It does not consider the underlying causes for the unhealthy and addictive behavior as something that takes a back seat only to be examined once the addictive behavior is addressed.

-Emphasis is placed on overcoming skill deficits which lead to relapse.
+Emphasis is placed on overcoming skill deficits leading to relapse.
 Educating the person on the skills they need to boost the person’s ability to cope with high-risk situations, including both relationship problems and other discomforts, such as anger or depression.

 The program consists of 12 sessions with the goal of training the individual to use active behavioral or cognitive coping methods to deal with problems rather than relying on alcohol as a maladaptive coping strategy.
 The skills also provide a means of obtaining social support critical to the maintenance of sobriety.